thales-markets/thales-improvement-proposals/TIPs/TIP-65.md

 ## Simple Summary

-This TIP proposes implementation of certain risk management limits around Market Creation to combat the risk of too similar markets existing at the same time rendering the par-market risk management mechanisms ineffective.
+This TIP proposes implementation of certain risk management limits around Market Creation to combat the risk of too similar markets existing at the same time rendering the per-market risk management mechanisms ineffective.

 ## Abstract